watermantle/data_science/_pages/about.md

 ---

 CFA level 3 passed, towards a data scientist who masters financial data with machine learning and other statistic models.
-Programming languages: Python, R, SQL
+Programming languages: Python, C++, R, and SQL